Non-trivial Integer Solutions of $x^r+y^r=Dz^p$: Theoretical Results

 \subsection{Modularity}

 Let $K$ be a totally real ﬁeld and $E$ be an elliptic curve over $K$, we say that $E$ is modular if there exists a Hilbert cuspidal eigenform $\frakf$ over $K$ of parallel weight 2, with rational Hecke eigenvalues, such that the Hasse–Weil L-function of $E$ is equal to the Hecke L-function of $\frakf$.
 In particular, this implies that the mod $p$ Galois representations are isomorphic, which we denote by $\overline{\rho}_{E,p} \sim \overline{\rho}_{\frakf,p}$.
-We will use the following modularity theorem proved by Freitas, Hung, and Siksek in [\cite{FreitasLehungSiksek}, Theorems 1 and 5]: \begin{theorem} Let $K$ be a totally real field.
-There are at most finitely many $\overline{K}$ isomorphism classes of non-modular elliptic curves $E$ over $K$.
-Moreover, if $K$ is real quadratic, then all elliptic curves over $K$ are modular. \end{theorem} Furthermore, Derickx, Najman, and Siksek proved the following result in \cite{DNS}: \begin{theorem} Let $K$ be a totally real cubic number field and $E$ be an elliptic curve over $K$.
-Then $E$ is modular. \end{theorem} Further results have been obtained for quartic totally real fields in \cite{Box22}. \begin{theorem} Let $E$ be an elliptic curve over a totally real quartic number field not containing a square root of $5$.
-Then E is modular. \end{theorem}
+We will use the following modularity theorem proved by Freitas, Hung, and Siksek in \cite[Theorem 1]{FreitasLehungSiksek}. \begin{theorem} Let $K$ be a totally real field.
+There are at most finitely many $\overline{K}$ isomorphism classes of non-modular elliptic curves $E$ over $K$. \end{theorem}

+\begin{remark} Conjecturally, all elliptic curves defined over totally real number fields are expected to be modular.
+Partial results towards this conjecture are known to hold true: for quadratic fields (\cite{FreitasLehungSiksek}), cubic fields (\cite{DNS}), quartic fields not containing a square root of $5$ (\cite{Box22}). \end{remark}

+We note that the Frey elliptic curve $E$ defined in Section \ref{frey} depends on the prime $p$.
+A helpful trick that we will apply repeatedly is choosing $p$ sufficiently large, such that we can exclude finitely many problematic curves.
+For example, we can assume that $E$ is not one of the finitely many non-modular curves given by Theorem \ref{thm:modular}.
+We make this discussion precise in the following proposition.